-- Fire Drills and Alarms When a fire alarm sounds, all students, visitors and guests must evacuate the building and defer to the directions of Campus Life staff, Security staff, Tiffin City Police or Fire Department personnel.
+- Fire Drills and Alarms When a fire alarm sounds, all students, visitors and guests must evacuate the building and defer to the directions of Residence Life and Housing staff, Security staff, Tiffin City Police or Fire Department personnel.
 All residential rooms have emergency exit signs posted on the inside of the bedroom door. - 2.
 Fire Equipment Tampering with fire equipment is a violation of state law and is prohibited. - 3.
-Smoke Detectors Resident Assistants will check the detector once per month to ensure fire safety.
+Smoke Detectors Residence Life staff will check the detector quarterly to ensure fire safety.